“El Generalife”:

 In the same manner that we climb the “Gomerez” hill, downhill we went.
 As if the climb had been hard enough, the walk down was harder.
 The soles of our sneakers served as brakes.
 There was no way around it!

-We overcame the descent of the “Gomerez” Hill and passed through the 20171108_183849“Puerta de los Granados”, stopping along the way at a few shops on route to the “Plaza Nueva” where cold beers and snacks awaited us.
+We overcame the descent of the “Gomerez” Hill and passed through the “Puerta de los Granados”, stopping along the way at a few shops on route to the “Plaza Nueva” where cold beers and snacks awaited us.

-As we sipped our beers and ate our snacks, 20171108_191931we pondered; what else should we do tonight?
+As we sipped our beers and ate our snacks, we pondered; what else should we do tonight?
 Onward to the “Mirador de San Nicolás”!
 The bus would take us to the “San Nicolás” Plaza and uphill we went (again) and from this vantage point we could view the lit “Alcazaba” and “Alhambra”.
 It was a great sight during the day and at night it was marvelous.
 Despite the chilly temperature of 34 degrees Fahrenheit, the time was ripe for more pictures and even a short video.
 The view from the “Mirador de San Nicolás” enabled us to appreciate this impressive patrimony from a different angle.

 We now could proudly bear, not only over our heads but also in our hearts, the crown with the greatest jewel, the “Alhambra”!